willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

   ...
 ```

 And now the scenarios that happen when the sensor is started.
-For this we will assign some spies for the setInterval functions and for the piezo sensor.
+For this, we will assign some spies for the setInterval functions and for the piezo sensor.
 Our first validation will be to certify that the range is being started when we call the `fireAlarm.startPolling()` method.

 ```javascript
   ...